RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step03_GUI_setup (optional)/README.md

         export XDG_MENU_PREFIX="gnome-flashback-"
         unset DBUS_SESSION_BUS_ADDRESS
         gnome-session --session=gnome-flashback-metacity --disable-acceleration-check --debug &

+6. Run the Vncserver

+        vncserver -geometry 1920x1080 :1

+    The "**:1"** specifies the port.
+It is a simplified term for ":5901".

+    Design a password for viewing the VNC

 7. **On the PC (NOT THE GCP)** create a SSH tunnel between the PC and GCP.